This tour runs all year round.

 Culloden Battlefield – where the last pitched battle was fought on British soil.
 See the gravestone for the Frasers who tragically fell on 16 April 1746 along with many other Clansmen.

-Past Life Regression – this will be held in a quiet location and is optional, so it’s at your discretion whether you’d like to experience it or not.
+Past Life Regression – the regression will be held in a quiet location and although it’s included in your tour, it’s also optional, so it’s at your discretion whether you’d like to experience it or not.
 There are many who feel a deep connection to particular places, yet are unable to explain why.
 They find that exploring their past lives answers many questions for them.
 For information on what Past Life Regression is click here.
 You are welcome to download our free Past Lives Clues Workbook, which may help you begin to join the dots.

 Jacobite Weapons Demonstration: See how the weapons were used in battle and handle them yourself – the Targe, Lochaber Axe, Basket Hilt Broadsword, Flintlock Musket, Flintlock Pistol, Powder Horn, Dirk and the Sgian Dubh.